MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-model.md

 ---
-description: The WebView2 Runtime process model, the user data folder, and site isolation.
+description: The WebView2 Runtime process model, and how it works with the user data folder and site isolation.
 title: The WebView2 process model
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 09/16/2021
+ms.date: 09/21/2021
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview